hackbnw/faustus/README.md

 NOTE: The interface will most definitely switch to LED subsystem when submitted to mainline.
 This here is sort of hack.

 Driver exposes sysfs attributes in `/sys/devices/platform/faustus/kbbl/`.
-You have to write all the parameters and then write 1 to `kbbl_set` to write them permanently or 2 to write them temporary (the settings will reset on restart or hibernation).
+You have to write all the parameters and then write 1 to `kbbl_set` to write them permanently or 2 to write them temporarily (the settings will reset on restart or hibernation).

 The list of settings is:
 * `kbbl_red` - red component in hex [00 - ff]